 Kiera points out that if the Freelancers were honest about their talk of sacrifice then Curtis Chen should've let Liber8's execution proceed as scheduled.

 Kiera herself gets this in the third season, constantly reminding Alec of his betrayal of her by going back to save Emily, even though Emily's death is solely Kiera's fault because she placed more importance on getting back home than she did on protecting others.
-It certainly doesn't help that Alec's actions snowballed into her younger self getting a bullet to the head and Escher being killed off by Emily.
+She ends up handing him over to the Freelancers and siding with his current-timeline self, reasoning that the latter has a better chance of ensuring her future.

 I Have Your Wife: Liber8 holds Kellog's grandmother hostage to force his cooperation in finding Kiera's grandmother.
 He turns this back on them by finding Kagame's mother instead.